Appalachian Trail Thru-Hiker Gear List

 - Zpacks Free Duo

 - Mountain Laurel Designs Solomid

 Your gear list needs to go hand-in-hand with your pack.
 Are you an ultralight fastpacker or do you carry everything but the kitchen sink?
-Choosing the wrong pack for your base weight can lead to discomfort or even injury so being honest with yourself is important.
+Choosing the wrong pack for your base weight can lead to discomfort or even injury.
+Being honest with yourself is important.

-Frameless UL packs have pretty hard lines for weight capacities, which means more than just considering volume—you also need to be aware of support and weight distribution.
-Unless all of your gear is ultralight, don’t opt for an UL pack.
+Frameless UL packs have pretty hard limits for weight capacities, which means you also need to be aware of support and weight distribution, in addition to fitting all your gear in a smaller volume pack.
+Unless all of your gear is ultralight, don’t opt for an ultralight pack.